thess/callattendant-wiki/User-Guide.md

 This list shows the top blocked callers (aka denied callers) since the application was installed.

 ***
-## The Call Log | Call History
+## Viewing Call History
 ### URL: `http://<pi-address>|<pi-hostname>:5000/calls`

-The _Call Log_ is the main screen.
+The _Call Log_ shows your entire call history.
 It can be viewed by selecting _Calls_ from the main menu.
 It lists all the calls that have been screened by the __callattendant__.
 The _Action_ column shows how the __callattendant__ handled the call.
 Clicking on a caller will take you to the [[Manage Caller|User-Guide#managing-callers]] page where you can manage the caller's